libretime/libretime/docs/manual/upload/index.md

 ﻿# Upload
-The primary way you can add files to the Libretime library is using the **Upload** page of the administration interface.
+The primary way you can add files to the LibreTime library is using the **Upload** page of the administration interface.
 (The **Upload** page is not visible to *Guest* users).
 This page includes an upload queue for media files, which supports drag and drop from your computer's file manager if you are using